 Less is more is not a new thing, but in a time of pandemic it feels it’s right to embrace minimalism and many people are waking up to the realisation that to be happy we need less.

 And of course, there are lots of books, and films and ‘experts’ on minimalism, so don’t get bogged down in trying to be the perfect minimalist.
 The good thing is that now, we really do have an opportunity to live a minimalist life.
 For ages, I thought I needed to cut out shop-bought coffees and now I just have, no issue, as I can’t buy them.
-I’ve also found a new focus with work: I run and I write, and from there I’m creating my wellbeing business — and of course committing to writing here every day for 100 days (a simple easy to follow the plan).
+I’ve also found a new focus with work: I run and I write, and from there I’m creating my wellbeing business.